rust-dev-tools/dev-tools-team/debugging.md

 Debuggers consume the generated symbols.
 Visual Studio only works on Windows.
 LLDB works everywhere but is primarily used as a backend for XCode on MacOS.
 GDB works everywhere.
-Visual Studio only works on Windows.
 GDB and LLDB are command line tools, but can have frontends.

 Debugger support can come in various forms in this architecture: